 New-wave home flippers halt purchases with market in turmoil

 Now, they have to prove that thesis.
-Zillow has stopped purchasing homes in a bid to preserve capital and protect employees, the company said in a statement Monday.
-That followed similar moves by rivals Opendoor and Redfin Corp, companies that practice a high-tech version of flipping known as iBuying.
+Zillow has stopped purchasing homes in a bid to preserve capital and protect employees, the company said on Monday.
+That followed similar moves by rivals Opendoor and Redfin Corp, companies that practise a high-tech version of flipping known as iBuying.

-"No one can say what a fair price is right now, so we're not making any instant offers," Redfin's Chief Executive Officer Glenn Kelman said in a statement last week.
+"No one can say what a fair price is right now, so we're not making any instant offers," Redfin's chief executive officer Glenn Kelman said last week.

 Zillow, which had focused on online marketing, has spent the better part of two years transforming into a company that generated US$1.4 billion in revenue last year buying and selling homes.
 Now, it's hoarding cash and trying to sell the 1,860 homes on its books by virtual tour, not to mention preparing to operate in a recession.